QLD Construction Site Accident Lawyers

 • Having compulsory workers’ compensation coverage (WorkCover)

 These obligations extend to all construction and mining employees, whether employed full-time, part-time or temporarily, as contractors or site visitors.
-When they fail this duty, you may be entitled to seek compensation for a related financial loss.
+Consequently, you may be entitled to seek compensation when employer negligence causes an injury.

 QLD Construction Injury Lawyers